Come Fly with Me

 Lifelike digital reconstruction of the giant pterosaur Quetzalcoatlus standing on a beach with folded wings, a long beak, and a short crest, against a backdrop of ocean, sand, and distant hills.

-icon of an image Quetzalcoatlus by Johnson Mortimer is licensed under CC BY-SA 3.0.
+Quetzalcoatlus by Johnson Mortimer is licensed under CC BY-SA 3.0.

 When discussing Quetzalcoatlus earlier, I said it may be the biggest pterosaur ever, and that’s because we aren’t 100 percent sure.
 Paleontology is a puzzle game, and we rarely get all the pieces.
 Even when we do, it’s usually just the bones.
 From those, scientists estimate size and weight using solid methods, but all numbers come with a margin of error.